ImagicalMine/ImagicalMine/README.md

 ## Quick Notes

 - This is a third-party build of PocketMine.
 ImagicalMine is in no way affiliated with PocketMine-MP.
+- The original code in ImagicalMine is from PocketMine.
+All original code structure and base was written by the PocketMine Team.
 - Please do not use the issue tracker as a chat room.
 If you want to chat and ask questions, contact @ImagicalTeam on Twitter or join our Gitter Chat.

 ## Can I test ImagicalMine before I download and use it?